 Generally, you should file your annulment action in the county where you live.
 Some states have residency requirements ranging from a few weeks to 6 months or more.
 If you moved recently, you’ll need to check your current state’s requirements and make sure you are a resident.
 If you file an annulment action before you meet state residency requirements, a judge can throw it out.

 The petition process is a complex process.
 It’s difficult to qualify for an annulment.
 If you have matters involving property or alimony, you will need to address that in the submitted petition.
-Consulting an attorney is the course of action if you have marital assets, child support or residency stipulations that may affect the outcome of your case.
+Consulting an attorney is the best course of action if you have marital assets, child support or residency stipulations that may affect the outcome of your case.

 Getting an annulment often feels like a much more mysterious process than getting a divorce.
 While divorces are often talked about and it seems like there is plenty of support for going through the process, there’s relatively little information shared about annulment.
 One of the most basic issues concerning annulments is the location at which the filing should occur.
 Most people wonder if they should file for the annulment where they live now, or if they should go back to where they were married.
 This question is a bit more complex than one might think, as it does involve more than just the preference of the individual filing for the annulment.